Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 Fall in the Pacific Northwest Is No Joke

 When it comes to seasonal urgency, few places demand action like the Pacific Northwest.
-Based on historical data from the HYDRA Rainfall Network, the region averages over 36–46 inches of annual rainfall, with much of it concentrated between October and March.
+Based on historical data from the HYDRA Rainfall Network, the region averages between 36 and 46 inches of annual rainfall, with most of it concentrated between October and March.
 It doesn’t take long for saturated soil and overwhelmed storm drains to translate into flooded basements and cracked foundations.

 What makes this worse is a recent shift in how that rain shows up.
 Climate trends show more sudden downpours instead of steady rainfall, and Portland’s older infrastructure isn’t built to absorb those bursts.